LaurentClaessens/lora/README.md

 By the way, Lora has very bad performance against renaming an intere directory : in the first pass, it copy everything and in the second pass, it move the whole to the purge directory.

-WHAT IT DOES -- GIT

-Since Lora loops over the whole $HOME, it also takes time to check for each directory if it is a git repository (has non trivial .git subdirectory) and if this repository is clean.

-A list of directories that are not clean git repository (untracked or modified files) is displayed.
-Clicking on one of them opens a dialog window that helps you to
-  - add files in .gitignore
-  - add files
-  - make a 'git commit -a'
-  - see git diff
-  - ...